 Hi Debbie,

-I wonder how many people fall for the e-mail scams about (i) someone in another country having millions of dollars and they need help to move the cash, or (ii) someone in another country has died and left them millions of dollars.
+I wonder how many people fall for those e-mail scams about: (i) someone in another country has millions of dollars and they need help to move the cash, or (ii) someone in another country has died and left them millions of dollars.

 But there is a scam that *is* working:

-People receive an e-mail from a friend claiming the friend has been robbed while vacationing in another country.
-The friend has lost all cash, credit cards and passport.
-The friend urgently needs $500 sent to them and they’ll pay it back as soon as they get home.
+An unsuspecting person will receive an e-mail supposedly from a friend claiming the friend has been robbed while vacationing in another country.
+The friend has lost all their cash, credit cards and passport.
+The friend urgently needs $500 sent to them so they can get home.
+The friend promises that they’ll repay the money as soon as they return home.

 I had exactly the same thing happen to me.
 Only the name I was given was Nigel Cocker.
 Even the address was the same.